Anirban780/Brogram/README.md

 npm start
 ```

-And that's it! 🎉 Dev Dialogue should now be running on your local machine.
+And that's it! 🎉 Brogram should now be running on your local machine.
 Start coding and join the conversation!